Maverick (film): Cast

-There are various cameo appearances in the film from Western actors, people who have formerly worked with Donner, Gibson, Foster, or Garner, and other celebrities including Danny Glover (uncredited), Hal Ketchum and Corey Feldman as bank robbers; Read Morgan and Steve Kahan as card dealers; Art LaFleur and Leo Gordon as poker players at Maverick's first game; Paul Brinegar as the stagecoach driver; Denver Pyle as a cheating old gambler; Robert Fuller, Doug McClure, Henry Darrow, William Smith and Charles Dierkop as riverboat poker players; William Marshall as a riverboat poker player defeated by Angel; Dennis Fimple as Stuttering, a player beaten by the Commodore; Bert Remsen as an elderly riverboat gambler beaten by Maverick; and Margot Kidder as missionary Margaret Mary, colleague of missionary Mary Margaret, in an uncredited appearance.
-Additional cameos cut from the film included Alice Cooper as the town drunk, Linda Hunt as a magician and Clint Walker as a Sheriff.
+Various Western actors make cameo appearances in the film people who have formerly worked with Donner, Gibson, Foster, or Garner, and other celebrities, including Danny Glover (uncredited), Hal Ketchum, and Corey Feldman as bank robbers; Read Morgan and Steve Kahan as card dealers; Art LaFleur and Leo Gordon as poker players at Maverick's first game; Paul Brinegar as the stagecoach driver; Denver Pyle as a cheating old gambler; Robert Fuller, Doug McClure, Henry Darrow, William Smith, Michael Paul Chan, and Charles Dierkop as riverboat poker players; William Marshall as a riverboat poker player defeated by Angel; Dennis Fimple as Stuttering, a player beaten by the Commodore; Bert Remsen as an elderly riverboat gambler beaten by Maverick; and Margot Kidder as missionary Margaret Mary, colleague of missionary Mary Margaret, in an uncredited appearance.
+Additional cameos cut from the film included Alice Cooper as the town drunk, Linda Hunt as a magician, and Clint Walker as a sheriff.

-Leo Gordon had played a semi-regular supporting character in seasons one and two of the original Maverick TV show: gambler Big Mike McComb.
+Leo Gordon had played a semiregular supporting character in seasons one and two of the original Maverick television show, gambler Big Mike McComb.
 Gordon also later wrote a few episodes of the show.
-Margot Kidder had been Garner's co-star and onscreen love interest in the short-lived western TV series Nichols, reflected in their meeting in Maverick when her character quickly hints that his character might want to marry her.
+Margot Kidder had been Garner's co-star and onscreen love interest in the short-lived Western television series Nichols, reflected in their meeting in Maverick when her character quickly hints that his character might want to marry her.
 Danny Glover's cameo appearance references Donner's Lethal Weapon film series starring Glover and Gibson as cop partners.
-Their meeting in Maverick sees them share a moment of recognition, complete with Lethal Weapon music, and as he leaves, Glover says Roger Murtaugh's catchphrase: "I'm too old for this shit."
+Their meeting in Maverick has them share a moment of recognition, complete with Lethal Weapon music, and as he leaves, Glover says Roger Murtaugh's catchphrase: "I'm too old for this shit."

-Country singers also cameo including Carlene Carter as a waitress, Waylon Jennings and Kathy Mattea as a gambling couple with concealed guns, Reba McEntire as a spectator in the opening poker game, Clint Black as a sweet-faced gambler thrown overboard for cheating, and Vince Gill and his then-wife Janis Gill as spectators.
+Various country music singers also cameo, including Carlene Carter as a waitress, Waylon Jennings and Kathy Mattea as a gambling couple with concealed guns, Reba McEntire as a spectator in the opening poker game, Clint Black as a sweet-faced gambler thrown overboard for cheating, and Vince Gill and his then-wife Janis Gill as spectators.

 Production

 Development

 In Five Screenplays with Essays, Goldman describes an earlier version of the script, in which Maverick explains he has a magic ability to call the card he needs out of the deck.
-Although he is not able to do so successfully, the old hermit he attempts to demonstrate it for tells him that he really does have the magic in him.
-This scene was shot with Linda Hunt playing the hermit but it was felt it did not work in the context of the rest of the movie and was cut.
+Although he is not able to do so successfully, the old hermit for whom he attempts to demonstrate it tells him that he really does have the magic in him.
+The scene was shot with Linda Hunt playing the hermit, but editors felt it did not work in the context of the rest of the movie, so was cut.

-Garner wrote in his memoirs that Richard Donner originally wanted Paul Newman to play Zane Cooper but Newman was not interested.
+Garner wrote in his memoirs that Richard Donner originally wanted Paul Newman to play Zane Cooper, but Newman was not interested.